davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ## The free lunch is over

 In 2005 Herb Sutter, the C++ committee leader, wrote an article entitled [The free lunch is over][5].
-In his article Sutter discussed all the points I covered and asserted that programmers could no longer rely on faster hardware to fix slow programs—or slow programming languages.
+In his article Sutter discussed all the points I covered and asserted that future programmers will not longer be able to rely on faster hardware to fix slow programs—or slow programming languages.

 Now, more than a decade later, there is no doubt that Herb Sutter was right.
 Memory is slow, caches are too small, CPU clock speeds are going backwards, and the simple world of a single threaded CPU is long gone.